Dates: June 5-12, 2020

 The Aragon River is located just in front of our lodge.
 Anglers will explore the Aragon valley where cold, high-mountain streams provide the perfect habitat for brook trout.
 The lower stretches are ideal for technical dry-fly fishing and targeting the trophy-size trout known to inhabit the pristine river.

-After breakfast, we'll travel east to Ordesa National Park en route to the small village of Arén.
-Ordesa National Park was one of the first protected areas in Spain and is recognized as a UNESCO Biosphere Reserve.
+After breakfast, we'll travel east to Ordesa National Park, the first protected areas in Spain and is recognized as a UNESCO Biosphere Reserve.
 The incredible mountain scenery and dramatic canyons make it one of the highlights of any visit to the Pyrenees.
 Anglers will have a special opportunity to fish for brown trout in a pristine spring creek and the main river within the national park while the non-anglers enjoy an easy hike in one of the most stunning landscapes in Spain.
 You'll feel like you've stepped back in time on a walk through the walled, medieval town of Ainsa, dating back to the 11th century.
 Surrounded by mountains, Ainsa is considered one of the most beautiful towns in Spain.

-The anglers will try their luck in gin-clear productive tailwaters.
-The waters are easy to wade and are home to a healthy population of trout due to the stable water level and temperature.
-We'll sight fish for big rainbows and browns using small mayfly imitations, dry flies and nymphs.
+The anglers will fish a gin-clear tailwater where it is very easy to wade and home to a healthy population of trout due to the stable water levels, insect great life and consistent waters temperature.
+We'll sight fish for big rainbows and browns using small may fly imitations, dry flies and nymphs.

 The anglers will travel to the best-conserved Mediterranean river in Catalonia.
 The Pyrenees Mountains have a second range in this area where you'll find beautiful freestone rivers with moderate currents holding healthy browns and some strong rainbows.
 With over ten years of experience exploring the area, our team of expert guides will take you to the best pools, runs and flats in search of the biggest trout to help you maximize your chances for success.

-After breakfast, we can arrange an optional car or train transfer back to Barcelona or Madrid for flights home.
-If you'd like to extend your trip, please give Orvis Adventures a call at 800-547-4322.
-We can customize an optional extension tailored to your interests including food and wine tours near Barcelona.
+After breakfast, we can arrange an optional car or train transfer back to Barcelona for flights home.

 PLEASE NOTE: The nature of adventure travel requires flexibility, so there may be changes to the itinerary to offer you the most diverse, interesting and authentic experience possible.
 Occasionally, we may adjust the route or schedule based on fishing conditions and to respond to unforeseen events or special opportunities that were not formerly available to us.
 Rest assured we will do everything in our control to make your adventure extraordinary.